Analysis of the hidden-charm pentaquark candidates in the $J/\psi \Sigma$ mass spectrum via the QCD sum rules: Numerical results and discussions

 Accordingly, we expect to observe the $P_{cs}^+$ states in the $J/\psi \Sigma^+$ invariant mass distributions in the weak decays of the ground state bottom baryons,

-through the CKM favored process $b \to c\bar{c}s$ at the quark level, as the diquark-diquark-antiquark type and meson-baryon type pentaquark states have quite different mass spectroscopies and testing the predictions is of crucial importance to reach final conclusion \cite{Review-mole-GuoFK-CTP,WangZG-Review, Pcs4338-mole-XWWang,Pcs4459-mole-WangZG-SR,Pc4312-mole-penta-WXW-SCPMA, Pc4312-mole-penta-WXW-IJMPA}.
+through the CKM favored process $b \to c\bar{c}s$ at the quark level, as the diquark-diquark-antiquark type and color singlet-singlet type pentaquark states have quite different mass spectroscopies and testing the predictions is of crucial importance to reach reasonable conclusion preliminarily \cite{Review-mole-GuoFK-CTP,WangZG-Review, Pcs4338-mole-XWWang,Pcs4459-mole-WangZG-SR,Pc4312-mole-penta-WXW-SCPMA, Pc4312-mole-penta-WXW-IJMPA}.
+The observations of the $P_{cs}^+$ states in the $J/\psi \Sigma^+$ invariant mass distribution, would deepen our understanding the nature of the $P_{cs}^0(4338/4459)$ in the $J/\psi \Lambda^0$ invariant mass distribution according to conservation of the isospin in the strong decays, and the $\Sigma$ and $\Lambda$ baryons are isospin cousins.